igor-baiborodine/kiroule.com/content/article/automate-data-upload-to-algolia-index-revisited.md

 ### netlify.toml

 In the build command,  the Python-based wrapper script was replaced with the npm-based one.
 Also, I removed the `-u $DEPLOY_PRIME_URL` option for `run-data-upload-js.sh` script from the build command in the dev deployment context.
-Obviously, when the `-b $DEPLOY_PRIME_URL` flag is specified for the`hugo` command, the values of the `url` index field in the `public/ index.json` file will contain the base URL corresponding to the dev deployment context and not to the production one.
+Obviously, when the `-b $DEPLOY_PRIME_URL` flag is specified for the `hugo` command, the values of the `url` index field in the `public/index.json` file will contain the base URL corresponding to the dev deployment context and not to the production one.

 ```toml
 [build]